 Exercise 11.3.1.
-Show that if A is a G-module then $A^H$ is naturally a G/H-module for any normal subgroup H. Convince yourself that G/H does not in general naturally act on all of A.
+Show that if A is a G-module then A^H is naturally a G/H-module for any normal subgroup H. Then give an example in which G acts non-trivially on A but the only action of G/H on A is trivial.